INTERVIEW AND LIVE PHOTOS BY MARKO SYRJÄLÄ

 I understand it perfectly.
 You can’t force the songs to come out?

 Doro Pesch: Exactly, exactly.
-Especially, you cannot force pure creativity or hits and stuff, but now everything was coming up very easily.
+Especially, you cannot force pure creativity or hits and stuff, but now everything was coming up very quickly.
 I knew the fans that were probably waiting for the album, but there was no pressure.
 I just could do what I felt.
-And in the ’80s or the ’90s, when we were doing a record, we spent like one or two years in the studio and then went to tour, but now we are doing everything at the same time.
-We are doing festivals, tours, recording, and songwriting at the same time because touring has become more like the main part of the business.
+And in the ’80s or the ’90s, when we were doing a record, we spent like one or two years in the studio and then went to tour, but now we are doing everything simultaneously.
+We are doing festivals, tours, recording, and songwriting at the same time because touring has become more like the central part of the business.
 You need to survive.
-Some of my support bands, they’ll just give away CDs for promotion.
+Some of my support bands’, I’ll just give away CDs for promotion.
 And I thought, man.
 Yeah, times definitely have changed so drastically.
 And I remember, touring, we always needed tour support in the ’80s, ’90s to even put on a tour because it’s very expensive.
-You know, the road crew, the tour bus, flying, hotels and you need good technicians, not your friends who don’t know shit.
+You know, the road crew, the tour bus, flying, hotels, and you need good technicians, not your friends who don’t know shit.
 So yeah.
 So, then we always needed tour support to be on the road, and now we try to survive from being on the road.
 It’s tough, it’s tough.
 I mean, I definitely saw the best times in metal in the ’80s, and the ’90s weren’t so good because of grunge and all stuff.

 I’m sure that many bands want to forget those years…